|

 Item #687

 This rare Lucite paperweight contains early examples of Western Electric's MINAPLAS (Miniature Apparatus in Plastic) & AMPLAS (Apparatus Mounted in Plastic) solid state electronics packaging used in AT&T's phone carrier systems in the early 1960's.
-Components include a Toroidal Coil, a Quartz Crystal & a Ferrite Core.
+Components include a Toroidal Coil, a Quartz Crystal & a Ferrite Magnetic Memory Core.

 Western Electric's "Merrimack Valley Works" opened in 1953 in North Andover Massachusetts.
 This production plant employed around 12,000 people at it's peak in 1995.
 AT&T maintained the facility until 1996.